 Until the mid-1800s, wood gave Americans 90 percent of the energy used in the country.
-In 2021, biomass provided 4.97 percent of the total energy we consumed.
+In 2022, biomass provided 5.10 percent of the total energy we consumed.
 Biomass has largely been replaced by natural gas and petroleum.

-Forty-three percent of the biomass used today comes from burning wood and wood scraps such as sawdust.
-About 48 percent is from biofuels, principally ethanol, that are used as a gasoline additive.
+Forty-one percent of the biomass used today comes from burning wood and wood scraps such as sawdust.
+About 50 percent is from biofuels, principally ethanol, that are used as a gasoline additive or alternative.
 The rest comes from crops, garbage, and landfill gas.

 Industry is the biggest user of biomass.
-Nearly fifty percent of biomass is used by industry.
-Electric utilities use 9 percent of biomass for power generation.
-In turn, biomass produces 1.35 percent of the electricity we use.
+About half of biomass is used by industry.
+Electric utilities use ten percent of biomass for power generation.
+In turn, biomass produces 1.26 percent of the electricity we use.